Wednesday, November 22, 2023

 Irmos.
 The youths from Judea, having come to Babylon of old, by their faith in the Trinity trampled down the flame of the furnace, chanting, O God of our fathers, blessed are you.

-Above all spices, O Virgin, as the Scriptures say, the fragrance of your myrrh gladdens with its sweet smell the hearts and perceptions of all, who ever proclaim, “Blessed are you, O God of our fathers.”
+Above all spices, O Virgin, as the Scriptures say, the fragrance of your myrrh gladdens with its sweet smell the hearts and perceptions of all who always proclaim, “Blessed are you, O God of our fathers.”

-With the invisible sprinkling of your divine myrrh, myrrh-streaming Maiden, wash away the filth of my fetid soul and brighten me, for I cry, “Blessed are you, O God of our fathers.”
+With the invisible sprinkling of your divine myrrh, myrrh-streaming Maiden, wash away the filth of my fetid soul and brighten me, for I proclaim, “Blessed are you, O God of our fathers.”

-Your Maleví monastery is set before all as a wholly fragrant meadow, in which, O Mother of God, your holy icon, as a wholly sweet-smelling flower, makes us fragrant and pours out myrrh.
+As a wholly fragrant meadow, your Maleví monastery is set before all, in which, O Mother of God, your holy icon, as a wholly sweet-smelling flower, makes us fragrant and pours out myrrh there.

 Ode VIII